-While 38% of auto industry executives cited "insufficient budget" as a barrier to digital transformation in 2018, only 25% feel that it will still be a serious stumbling block this year.
-If organizations devote more investment to key digital initiatives, it would show that senior leaders are strengthening their commitment to digital transformation.
+While 41% of financial services executives cited "insufficient budget" as a barrier to digital transformation in 2018, 35% feel that it will still be a serious stumbling block this year.
+If organizations were to devote more investment to key digital initiatives, it would show that senior leaders are strengthening their commitment to digital transformation.

-On the flip side, participants expect that change management will only grow harder as time goes on.
-While 22% of respondents named "lack of change management capabilities" as a barrier in 2018, 35% said it would be a problem in 2019 for the auto industry.
+On the flip side, participants expect that change management will grow slightly harder as time goes on.
+While 32% in financial services named "lack of change management capabilities" as a barrier in 2018, 34% said it would be a problem in 2019.
 Watchers and explorers are especially worried about managing change.